 On January 1, 2017, the Company adopted Accounting Standards Update ("ASU") No. 2016-09, Improvements to Employee Share-Based Payment Accounting.
-Prospectively, beginning January 1, 2017, excess tax benefits/deficiencies are reflected as income tax benefit/expense in the statement of income, resulting in a \$0.3 million tax benefit in the quarter ended April 1, 2017.
+Prospectively, beginning January 1, 2017, excess tax benefits/deficiencies are reflected as income tax benefit/expense in the statement of income, resulting in a \$0.3 million tax benefit for the six months ended July 1, 2017.
 The extent of excess tax benefits/deficiencies is subject to variation in the Company's stock price and timing/extent of employee stock option exercises.
 Under previous accounting guidance, when a share-based payment award such as a stock option was granted to an employee, the fair value of the award was generally recognized over the vesting period.
 However, the related deduction from taxes payable was based on the award's intrinsic value at the time of exercise, which could be either greater (creating an excess tax benefit) or less (creating a tax deficiency) than the compensation cost recognized in the financial statements.
-Excess tax benefits were recognized excess tax benefits exist, after which time deficiencies were first recorded to APIC to the extent previously recognized excess tax benefits being classified as an operating activity in the same manner as other cash flows related to income taxes in the statement of cash flows prospectively beginning January 1, 2017.
+Excess tax benefits were recognized in additional paid-in capital ("APIC") within equity, while deficiencies were first recorded to APIC to the extent previously recognized excess tax benefits existed, after which time deficiencies were recorded to income tax expense.
+The Company's adoption of this ASU also resulted in associated excess tax benefits being classified as an operating activity in the same manner as other cash flows related to income taxes in the statement of cash flows prospectively beginning January 1, 2017.
 Based on the adoption methodology applied, the statement of cash flows classification of prior periods has not changed.
 As permitted by the ASU, the Company has elected to account for forfeitures as they occur.
 None of the other provisions in this amended guidance had a significant impact on the Company's consolidated financial statements.

 In January 2017, the FASB issued ASU No. 2017-04, Simplifying the Test for Goodwill Impairment.
 Under the new standard, goodwill impairment would be measured as the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying value of goodwill.
 This ASU eliminates existing guidance that requires an entity to determine goodwill impairment by calculating the implied fair value of goodwill by hypothetically assigning the fair value of a reporting unit to all of its assets and liabilities as if that reporting unit had been acquired in a business combination.
 This ASU is effective prospectively to annual and interim impairment tests beginning after December 15, 2019, with early adoption permitted.
-The adoption of ASU 2017-04 on January 1, 2017 had no impact on the financial statements as of or for the three months ended April 1, 2017, as there was no impairment analysis performed during the period.
+The adoption of ASU 2017-04 on January 1, 2017 had no impact on the financial statements as of or for the three or six months ended July 1, 2017, as there was no impairment analysis performed during the period.